Scheana Shay Divorce: ‘Pump Rules’ Star Opens Up About Marital Breaking Point

 According to a new tweet, Scheana Shay is now revealing that she was going through a rough time while filming Vanderpump Rules, even though she was trying to hide her marital issues.
 Scheana planned a surprise party for her husband, she kept working at SUR and she was planning Katie Maloney’s bridal shower.

-But she never really opened up about her relationship issues, as Mike Shay was spending more time at the studio, staying out all night, ignoring her calls and then calling her annoying when she tried to reach him.
+But she never really opened up about her relationship issues, as Mike Shay was spending more time at the studio, staying out all night, ignoring her calls, and calling her annoying when she tried to reach him.
 On Vanderpump Rules, Scheana Shay revealed that she was heartbroken over the fact that her husband was never around and they were rarely spending time together.
 And viewers reached out to her, sharing that she was being very strong in filming Vanderpump Rules.

 Favorite night of the week!
 Don’t miss an all new #PumpRules @kristendoute @ariana2525 @scheanamarie @mrjaxtaylor @twschwa @TomSandoval1 pic.twitter.com/0QdWymyjs2